Yes, it's happening! Vegan thanksgiving waffles made with mashed potatoes, a plant-based turkey meat, gravy, and cranberry sauce.

 Instructions

-Drain the potatoes and add them back to the pot.
-Mash them about half way, then add in vegan butter, onions, garlic, and sea salt and ground black pepper.
-Continue mashing until they’re well combined.
-They don’t need to be perfectly smooth or mashed.
+- Drain the potatoes.
+Scoop small amounts into a ricer and press the potatoes through into the pot you cooked them in.
+Do this until they are all riced.
+This is my preferred method for getting them very soft and smooth.
+Otherwise mash the cooked potatoes with a hand masher, about half way,ย then add in vegan butter, onions, garlic, sea salt, and ground black pepper.
+Continue mashing until they're well combined.
+They don't need to be perfectly smooth or mashed for these waffles to work well!

 - Heat up your waffle iron and ensure it has a light coating of oil before adding any mashed potatoes.
-Add enough mashed potatoes so that it’s about 3/4″ thick and leave some room around the edge of the iron.
+Add enough mashed potatoes so that it's about ยพ" thick and leave some room around the edge of the iron.
 Cook for 7 to 8 minutes until golden brown and crispy.
-Time may vary based on your waffle iron.
+Time may vary based on your waffle iron and how moist leftover mashed potatoes may be.

 Brilliant!!!!!!!